Monday, March 3, 2025

 The overall filming, editing, etc of the video is done by ourselves with zero budget.
 We filmed it using Google Pixel 8 for 1.5 hour.
 After filming me and Serg began to do video editing that took us almost a week.
 For me it was the first time editing any video.
 It’s not like a Hollywood level but it did kind of well on representing the song and everybody loved it, so me and the rest of the band is happy with this result.
 People love when you make a laser gun out of a simple laser you know.

-How much influence did each band member have in the composition of the other original songs on “Three Primes of Alchemy”, “Philosopher's Mercury” and “Witchcraft Salt”?
+How much influence did each band member have in the composition of “Philosopher's Mercury” and “Witchcraft Salt” from “Three Primes of Alchemy”?

 “Philosopher`s Mercury” was mostly by Serg because originally he wrote it.
 Me and Yura mostly added stuff that we could add to it (for example I wrote the lyrics).
 “Witchcraft Salt” was mostly written by me but the guys also added some parts and stuff to it.

-Where did your lyrical inspiration come from while you were making the EP?
+Where did your lyrical inspiration come from while you were recording the EP?

 The lyrics were written by this scheme: Serg gave me a base idea for each track so I used it for further inspiration, then I started to dig what I could add to these ideas.
 The first track we started working on was “Philosopher's Mercury” and at that moment we were only scratching the surface on what we could do further with that, call it demo lyrics from Serg.
 I began to develop the style of lyrics for this EP and future releases.
 I’ve looked for inspiration in Greek mythology, science works of famous alchemists (Paracelsus for example), etc. I think the final result fits well in the music for which it was written.